 Committing the balance

-Before deposited funds are available for trading they must be committed to the sparkswap Relayer.
-They are still in your control, but until you release them, they can be used only for trading on sparkswap.
-This can be thought of as moving funds into your "exchange account" on a custodial exchange.
+Before deposited funds are available for trading they must be committed to the Sparkswap Relayer.
+They are still in your control, but until you release them, they can be used only for trading on Sparkswap.
+This is conceptually similar to moving funds into your "exchange account" on a custodial exchange.
 Run:

 sparkswap wallet commit ltc --market BTC/LTC

 to commit the funds to a market.

 After you've committed your balance to the Sparkswap Relayer, you should check your status in the market you are trading in to see if you have the funds necessary to complete trades.

 to see a detailed status of your wallet in the current market.